Thank you for coming to Capitol Day 2023!

-Because we’d all like to keep that freedom, please contact your senator and house representative and share your concern about the bills that could bring regulations to homeschooling families in Oklahoma.
-Refresh your memory about those bills here.
+Because we’d all like to keep our freedom to homeschool, please get in touch with your senator and house representative and share your concerns about the bills that could bring regulations to homeschooling families in Oklahoma.
+Refresh your memory about what those bills brought here.

 What is Capitol Day?

-Each year, Homeschool Oklahoma holds Capitol Day, when homeschooling families from all over Oklahoma travel to the state capitol to visit our legislators.
+Each year, Homeschool Oklahoma hosts Capitol Day at our State Capitol, inviting homeschooling families from all over Oklahoma to visit our legislators.
 These families share their appreciation for our legislators and their work to protect our freedoms, and they also may share concerns about any legislation that may infringe upon that freedom.
-The repairs that were going on in the Capitol building for the past few years are finished, and the results are beautiful.
-Learn more about that here, but come and see it in person!
 Register below!

-• Patriots pick up cookies and enjoy the day.
+• Allies pick up cookies and enjoy the day.

 • 10:00 am – 11:00 am: Legislator Visits